 FTCH Investors Have Opportunity to Lead Farfetch Limited Securities Fraud Lawsuit

-LOS ANGELES, Nov.
-10, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Farfetch Limited ("Farfetch" or the "Company") (NYSE: FTCH).
+BENSALEM, Pa., Nov.
+16, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Farfetch Limited ("Farfetch" or the "Company") (NYSE: FTCH).

 Class Period: March 9, 2023 – August 17, 2023